 I was SO USED to even the most brilliant of functional medicine doctors telling me, “Oh, it’s all in your gut.
 You have YEAST!
 And parasites!
 After tweaking your diet and taking 92348398 supplements for X amount of time you’ll be all better.”
 But the problem was, the supplements never worked.
 Nothing ever seemed to kill the parasites.
 I had been on four rounds of antibiotics for one parasite in the last two years and then a full Ayurvedic herb protocol this year and I had resigned at this point to just live with it.
 (How crazy that I was just going to “live with it,” now that I know the damage it had been doing to my stomach lining.
 Not to mention eating ALL of my nutrients and vitamins.)

-But by March of this year I was getting desperate.
+But by March of this year, I was getting desperate.
 The rashes were still flaring badly and the exhaustion and brain fog were getting worse.
 I had no energy to get out of bed most of the time.
 I cancelled commitments right and left.
-Even driving to West Hollywood a few nights a week to stay at Jonathan’s apartment which used to be a piece of cake was becoming difficult for me… carrying on conversations with anyone but the very closest people in my life felt nearly impossible.
+Even driving to West Hollywood a few nights a week, which used to be a piece of cake was becoming difficult… carrying on conversations with anyone but the very closest people in my life felt nearly impossible.
 I knew this wasn’t me.
 I love people, I love connecting, I love trying new things and being out and about… but THIS person who was currently inhabiting my body, she didn’t want any of that.
 She wanted to lay in bed.

 Deep down in my heart I knew what I had.
 The signs were all there, and even though I knew next to nothing about Lyme disease from the bit of research I had done, it all made sense.
 Yet I also wanted to hold onto the fact that I *didn’t* have it because it sounded so scary and gnarly and I wasn’t ready for the idea that a disease may be inhabiting my body, my blood, my organs, and my brain.
 But I knew I needed to get answers.